farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

 Is there an inherent relationship between structural and dynamic types and nominal and static?

 No. It is entirely possible to have a dynamic type system where types are built at run-time but must be explicitly named and inherited.
-Similarly, it is possible to have a type system where type relationships are inferred by members, but all types must be determined at compile-time (like F#).
+Similarly, it is possible to have a type system where type relationships are inferred by members, but all types must be determined at compile-time.

 So why, then, is there such a strong corrolation?